Crucifix

-Roman Catholics see the crucifix as the perfect fulfillment of that inferred by the serpent created by Moses in Numbers 21:8—9, called the Nehushtan.
-It was promised that those sinners who looked upon the Nehushtan would be healed.
-The section of Numbers about the Nehushtan is one of the readings on Exaltation of the Cross that occurs on September 14 in the Roman Catholic Church.
-It is paired with John 3:14–15 as the gospel reading.
-Taken together, these readings explain the striking front and center position of a large crucifix normally fixed above or behind a Catholic altar.

 Western crucifixes usually have a three-dimensional corpus, but in Eastern Orthodoxy Jesus' body is normally painted on the cross, or in low relief.
 Strictly speaking, to be a crucifix, the cross must be three-dimensional, but this distinction is not always observed.
 An entire painting of the crucifixion of Jesus including a landscape background and other figures is not a crucifix either.

 Large crucifixes high across the central axis of a church are known by the Old English term rood.
 By the Late Middle Ages these were a near-universal feature of Western churches, but they are now very rare.
 Modern Roman Catholic churches and many Lutheran churches often have a crucifix above the altar on the wall; for the celebration of Mass, the Roman Rite of the Catholic Church requires that "on or close to the altar there is to be a cross with a figure of Christ crucified".

 Description

-The standard, four-pointed Latin crucifix consists of an upright post or stipes and a single crosspiece to which the sufferer's arms were nailed.
+The standard, four-pointed Latin crucifix (used in the Catholic and Lutheran traditions) consists of an upright post or stipes and a single crosspiece to which the sufferer's arms were nailed.
 There may also be a short projecting nameplate, showing the letters INRI (Greek: INBI).
 The Russian Orthodox crucifix usually has an additional third crossbar, to which the feet are nailed, and which is angled upward toward the penitent thief Saint Dismas (to the viewer's left) and downward toward the impenitent thief Gestas (to the viewer's right).
 The corpus of Eastern crucifixes is normally a two-dimensional or low relief icon that shows Jesus as already dead, his face peaceful and somber.
 They are rarely three-dimensional figures as in the Western tradition, although these may be found where Western influences are strong, but are more typically icons painted on a piece of wood shaped to include the double-barred cross and perhaps the edge of Christ's hips and halo, and no background.
 More sculptural small crucifixes in metal relief are also used in Orthodoxy (see gallery examples), including as pectoral crosses and blessing crosses.